-Lay Missionaries of the Most Holy Redeemer will find opportunities to continue their own formation and will avail themselves of opportunities provided by the Redemptorists.83 since the Redemptorist community itself needs to be formed for this new style of collaboration with the laity on a basis of equal partnership, Redemptorists will be afforded opportunities to assist them in this collaboration.84 commitments.
-They provide for the following structure:
+Lay Missionaries of the Most Holy Redeemer will find opportunities to continue their own formation and will avail themselves of opportunities provided by the Redemptorists.

+The norms recognize that formation of the Redemptorist community for the purpose of since the Redemptorist community itself needs to be formed for this new style of collaboration with the laity on a basis of equal partnership, Redemptorists will be afforded opportunities to assist them in this collaboration.